-When little Angelina accidentally pulled a pot of boiling water onto herself it seemed to be part of a pattern, a pattern of one hardship after another.
-Her family’s story is a familiar one in the mountains of Guatemala.
-Her mom was doing her best to care for her children while her dad was earning three dollars a day working in the field to feed them.
-Her mom’s brother was shot and killed on the streets of a nearby town so his wife and children needed to move in with the rest of the family.
-Considering the horrible, crowded conditions that already existed in their home made of mud and tin, this was impossible.
-So a local ministry contacted Buy One Build One and the building of a new home was planned.
+When little Angelina accidentally pulled a pot of boiling water onto herself, it seemed to be part of a pattern – a pattern of one hardship after another.
+Her family’s story is a familiar one in the mountains of Guatemala, with Mom doing her best to care for her children while Dad earned three dollars a day working in the fields to feed them.
+Tragically, Mom’s brother was shot and killed on the streets of a nearby town, forcing his wife and children to move in with the rest of the family.